Norbiros/DenoriaBot/README.md

-# DenoriaBot
+# Denoria Bot
-This is new bot for denoria.pl server!
+This is new dsicord bot for `mc.denoria.pl` server!
+Bot now is in very early state.